 Purchasing More Insurance

 While a life insurance policy is a good thing to have, the policy you have isn’t necessarily all that you need.
 If you’re looking to expand the worth of your life insurance policy, you can ask your insurance company to take your dividend and reinvest it in your existing policy.
-This option is typically called something like “purchasing more paid up life insurance“.
+This option is typically called something like “purchasing more paid-up life insurance“.
 This will increase your death benefit, but the additional death benefit is already paid.
-This is equivalent to the paid up portion of your policy being a single premium policy.
+This is equivalent to the paid-up portion of your policy being a single premium policy.
 You buy the additional death benefit with the dividends, but you will not increase your premiums.
 This also has a compound effect on your dividends because it will increase your future dividend payments, all else being equal.
 Among other reasons, this option can be popular when young people purchase whole life insurance because people generally need more coverage as they get older.
 By purchasing a smaller whole life policy when young, someone locks in relatively low premium payments, the policy will accumulate a high cash value, and the coverage can increase over time without increasing premiums.
-Premiums are made lower not just by the young age the policy is being purchased, but also by the smaller death benefit at time of purchase.
+Premiums are made lower not just by the young age the policy is being purchased, but also by the smaller death benefit at the time of purchase.

 That means that your family will have an even greater nest egg in the potential case of your passing.
 You can also use it as a down payment towards a life insurance policy for another family member, or (if you’d like to take a policy with the same agency) put it towards an auto, home, or business insurance policy.
 This can provide you with an added level of security without you having to pull from your own personal finances.